WordFnd.com

 autoloader (noun) a firearm that reloads itself Synonyms: self-loader

-babyminder (noun) a person who looks after babies (usually in the person's own home) while the babys' parents are working Synonyms: minder, baby minder
+babyminder (noun) a person who looks after babies (usually in the person's own home) while the babys' parents are working Synonyms: baby minder, minder

 backgrounder (noun) a press conference or interview in which a government official explains to reporters the background of an action or policy